Kaitaia: Tourism

 Kaitaia is one of the main centres in the Far North of New Zealand.
 It is near to popular tourist destinations such as Ahipara and is on State Highway 1 which leads up to Cape Reinga.
 The town's slogan is "Where journeys begin".

-An annual Snapper Surf Casting Competition is held in March, on Te Oneroa-a-Tōhē (90 Mile Beach).
+An annual Snapper Surf Casting Competition is held in March, on Te Oneroa-a-Tōhē (Ninety Mile Beach) Snapper Bonanza Surf Casting Competition.

 Forestry

-The Aupouri Forest, to the North of Kaitaia, provides pine logs which are processed at the Juken Nissho Mill in Kaitaia.
+The Aupōuri Forest, to the North of Kaitaia, provides pine logs which are processed at the Juken Nissho Mill in Kaitaia.

 Extraction of ancient swamp Kauri (Agathis australis), is a contentious industry.

 Agriculture, horticulture and viticulture

 Kaitaia lies within the Awanui River catchment.
 The area supports dairy and dry stock farming, predominantly sheep and beef.
 Further north of Kaitaia, the avocado industry flourishes, with orchards dispersed throughout the immediate area.

 Wine is a growing commodity.
 One of the largest vineyards in the area is the Karikari Estate.

 Mānuka honey is another industry experiencing growth.